allicue/random-cocktail-generator/README.md

 #### MVP

-- Find and use external api
+- Access an external api
-- Render data on page
+- Render random data on page every time a event listener is activated
-- Allow user to choose favorites
+- Structure information within flexbox
+- Infuse at least one animation

 #### PostMVP